FherStk/online-judge-patches/README.md

     - online-judge-custom         (the patched custom one)
     - online-judge-custom.backup  (the original custom one)

 10. Opening the `online-judge-custom` project with Visual Studio Code should prompt every customized file as commit pending changes.
+Review it and fix it if needed.

 11. Copy the patched version from the local host to the production host with: `rsync -azP ../online-judge-custom/ root@dmoj-prod:/etc/dmoj/site`